 In 1949, London, England, a mild-mannered man, John Christie (Richard Attenborough, Jurassic Park), leads a simple and quiet life along with his wife, Ethel (Pat Heywood, Whoever Slew Auntie Roo?).
 What no one knows is that Christie is really a serial killer who lures unsuspecting women to his apartment to rape and kill them.

 Reaction & Thoughts:

 Often cited as one of the best thrillers ever made, and for once the critical mass was not exaggerating.
 Sadly, Richard Fleischer’s 10 Rillington Place (aka The Strangler of Rillington Place), which is based on a true story, is also one of the most overlooked thrillers too.
 I tend to be a little apprehensive about movies based on real people because reality is usually duller than fiction.
 That’s not the case here — the movie gets under your skin really quick.

 From the opening scene to the last shot I couldn’t help but be marveled at the clinical precision of the whole thing.
 10 Rillington Place is an engrossing, suspenseful, truly extraordinary film.
 The post-WWII malaise is handled particularly well.

 Screenwriter Clive Exton adapted Ludovic Kennedy’s book about the infamous real-life murder case.
-Exton combines the story of Christie’s most famous victim, Beryl Evans (Judy Geeson, To Sir With Love and The Lords of Salem), with the killer’s deadly crime spree.
-Director Richard Fleischer (20,000 Leagues Under the Sea and Fantastic Voyage) handles well both the brief moments of violence and the character-driven vignettes.
-This is as much a thriller as a character study so having a seasoned filmmaker like Fleischer working with great actors is of paramount importance.
+Exton’s script focuses mostly on the killer’s most famous victim, Beryl Evans (Judy Geeson, The Lords of Salem).
+Director Fleischer (20,000 Leagues Under the Sea) does a good job balancing moments of violence with character-driven scenes — this is both a thriller and a character study.

 Conclusions & Final Thoughts: